geoffreyfloyd/react-dom-layout/README.md

     ie. { when: 'parent.width >= 800', then: { visible: true }}

 Property 'when' is expected to be a string containing a truthy expression that references an object with dot notation.
 Currently, the only supported context objects are 'parent' and 'self'.

+The properties that can be referenced are: 'height', 'width', 'fontSize', 'visible'.

+The following equation operands are supported:

+    - = or == or === : left side of equation equals right side
+    - > : left side of equation is greater than right side
+    - < : left side of equation is less than right side
+    - >= : left side of equation is greater than or equal to right side
+    - <= : left side of equation is less than or equal to right side
+    - >=< or >==< : left side of equation is within inclusive range of two values separated by ':' (ie. parent.width >=< 50:250)
+    - >< : left side of equation is within exclusive range of two values separated by ':' (ie. parent.width >< 50:250)

 Property 'then' is expected to be an object of properties to be applied if 'when' evaluates to true.
 Supported properties are: